sap-tutorials/btp-foundation/tutorials/cp-monitoring-alerts-onpremise/cp-monitoring-alerts-onpremise.md

 You can now find your packaged `webhooks.cloud.to.onpremise-1.0.0-SNAPSHOT.war` file in the **target** folder.

-In the text area below, enter the command you used to compile, test, and package the `cloud-sample-webhooks-main` project.

 ### Deploy the WAR file on the cloud

-Deploy the file on Java Web Tomcat 8 runtime and then start the application.
+Deploy the file on Java Web Tomcat 9 runtime and then start the application.
 For more information, see [Deploying Applications](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/e5dfbc6cbb5710149279f67fb43d4e5d.html#loioe5dfbc6cbb5710149279f67fb43d4e5d__deploying).

 ### Register an OAuth client

 The webhooks application is protected with OAuth.
-For more information, see [Register an OAuth Client](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/7e658b3e4cea4a79b035d0f1d2798c1f.html#loio61d8095aa39547c7b30d9aeda771497f).
+For more information, see [Register an OAuth Client](https://help.sap.com/docs/BTP/ea72206b834e4ace9cd834feed6c0e09/61d8095aa39547c7b30d9aeda771497f.html?locale=en-US&state=PRODUCTION&version=Cloud).

 > You also need to select the **Client Credentials** authorization grant.